Margie Gibson: Early life and career

 Margie Gibson was born in Baltimore, Maryland on March 29, 1916.
-She was the only child of Nathaniel and Mavis Gibson, a Hindu couple who had emigrated from Calcutta to America.
+She was the only child of Nathaniel and Mavis Gibson, a Hindu couple who had emigrated from Calcutta to the United States.
 Gibson's family moved to Asbury Park, New Jersey when she was quite young.
-She studied piano with Madeline Harris, who placed an emphasis on theory and harmony.
-In order to obtain a knowledge of instruments, Gibson purchased an alto horn to facilitate her interest in orchestration.
+She studied piano with Madeline Harris, who emphasized theory and harmony.
+In order to obtain a knowledge of instruments, Gibson bought an alto horn to facilitate her interest in orchestration.
 At the age of 18, she met her mentor, arranger/composer Bill Grey, with whom she remained remain closely associated for the rest of her short career.

 Career

 In the mid-1930s, Gibson moved to New York to continue up her studies with Grey and supported herself by modeling for various organizations, including the New York Art League.

-Her first major success as an arranger came in 1940, when she wrote two different big band versions of "It’s A Wonderful World," one for Coleman Hawkins and one for Harry James.
-Although never recorded commercially, they both exist from broadcast recordings.
+Her first major success as an arranger came in 1940, when she wrote two different big band versions of "It’s A Wonderful World", one for Coleman Hawkins and one for Harry James.
+Although never recorded commercially, broadcast recordings of both exist.

 Gibson rose from obscurity to great fame based on her work in 1941.
 Her arrangements of pop songs and occasionally her own original pieces were recorded by four of the most popular names in the music business at the time.
 In January alone, these recordings of Gibson's work were made: